vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 Use _Vehicle_ to define other forms of Robustness property from Casadio et al. [-@CasadioKDKKAR22].

 *Please note: although the _Vehicle_ language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.
-But you may install the tool [@vibecheck] and call it from Vehicle.
-This will help you to complete this exercise.*
+With the update to VNNLIB2.0, there is a push for all verifiers to introduce this feature, and indeed some of them have it in their developer versions.
+It may well be that by the time you do this exercise, either Marabou or Vibecheck [@vibecheck] will introduce this feature to their standard installations.*

 ## Exercise #6 (⭑⭑): Other Distances in Vehicle